Biomechanics

 Dr. Bruno Rodriguez, DPT, CSCS: Strength, Recovery, and Physical Therapy Expert

-Cycling primarily works the quadriceps, gluteus maximus, and hamstrings, while the core and hip–lower back stabilizers brace the pelvis to transfer force through a closed-kinetic-chain pedal stroke.
-If you only push down on the pedals you can leave “half your potential power” unused and increase knee load—here’s how biomechanics and bike fit help you recruit ...
+Cycling primarily works the quadriceps, gluteus maximus, hamstrings, and calves, while the core and hip and lower back stabilizers brace the pelvis to transfer force through a cyclical pedal stroke where the foot stays in contact with the pedal.
+If you only push down on the pedals, you can leave meaningful power untapped and increase ...

 Dr. Bruno Rodriguez, DPT, CSCS avatar